 Season the turkey

-- Pour this marinade all over the turkey and give it a good massage.
+- Place the turkey in the pan, pour the marinade all over the turkey and give it a good massage.
 Rub it on top, all over the wings and drumsticks and the inside.
+Also, carefully lift the skin and rub the marinade underneath the skin for maximum flavor absorption.
+You can use the back of a spoon to carefully separate the skin from the flesh without tearing the skin.
 Flip it and repeat the process.

 Roast the turkey

-- In the meantime, preheat the oven to 350 degrees F.
+- In the meantime, preheat the oven to 350℉.

 - Cook the turkey according to its size.
 Rule of thumb: cook 15 minutes per pound, or until a meat thermometer reads 170F in the breast and 180F in the thigh.

 - Once the turkey is out of the oven, allow it to rest 30 minutes before cutting into it.
+Remove the stuffing and place it in a serving platter.

 Notas